idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 3 TM options.md

 Priority default option is set to Low instead of High, though, and the resulting memory is set as Read only.

 Note: Total Recall does not process tags.

-## List of changes

-- 20171117 File creation
-- 20180217 Migrated from Classeur.io to GitHub.com
-- 20180621 Updated for CafeTran Espresso 2018 - Akua Update 10

-## Feedback

-You can send me feedback via a [ProZ message](https://www.proz.com/?sp=mailsend&eid_s=2042360).
-Please start your subject with the name of the document: “CafeTran - TM options”.